naz2001/Thermal-Comfort-System/README.md

 # Thermal Comfort System
 <p align="justify">
 Thermal comfort is an emerging variable that plays a crucial role in maximizing human productivity and creating livable environments.
 This project combines the power of Internet of Things (IoT) and machine learning to create a personalized model for thermal comfort.
 It utilizes environmental sensors, such as temperature and humidity sensors, along with video cameras to gather data on individual activities, clothing, age, and gender.
 These factors are essential for understanding an individual's thermal sensation.

+Thermal comfort systems have the potential to be used in a variety of settings, such as homes, offices, schools, and hospitals, to improve thermal comfort and productivity.The project was my main project for my Bachelor of Technology in Computer Science and Engineering degree under APJKTU.
 </p>

 ## Table of Contents